About the Bemidji Symphony Orchestra

 Musicians in the BSO are selected through an audition process.
 The roster comprises both professional and amateur musicians alike, and includes community members, university students, university faculty, and highly qualified high school students.
 The BSO collaborates with acclaimed guest artists, some of who have further enriched the community through special master classes and chamber recitals.
 Among the guest artists that the BSO has welcomed to the stage over the years are:

-Musicians who are interested in auditioning to play with the BSO are invited to contact the BSO’s Music Personnel Manager Gretchen Rusch for detailed information on dates, locations, and audition requirements.
+Musicians who are interested in auditioning to play with the BSO are invited to contact Gretchen Rusch for details.